aaronbieber/lamplighter/README.md

 when the house is empty, and to turn them back on upon anyone's return.

-Lamplighter also understands the concept of "quiet hours," which is simply a range of time during which your callback functions can do something different, for example, you may want to set a period of time during the night where Lamplighter will never turn the lights on or off but instead write to a log file or send you a text message.
+Lamplighter also understands the concept of "quiet hours," which is simply a range of time during which your callback functions can do something different.
+For example, you may want to set a period of time during the night where Lamplighter will never turn the lights on or off but instead write to a log file or send you a text message.